TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 5/Micah 5.13.md

 ---

-and I will cut off thy graven images and thy pillars out of the midst of thee; and thou shalt no more worship the work of thy hands;
+I will cut off your engraved images and your pillars out of your midst; and you shall no more worship the work of your hands.